Sabbirhossen143/Job_Application_Tracker/README.md

 **2. Target Phase:** The event reaches the target element where it triggers any handlers attached directly to that element. <br>
 **3. Bubbling Phase:** After reaching the target element, the event bubbles up back through the parent elements. <br>

+# 4. What is Event Delegation?
+Why Is It Useful?
+## Event Delegation :
+Event Delegation is a technique where instead of adding event listeners to multiple child elements, you add a single event listener to their parent.

+It is Useful because
+- It improves performance (fewer event listeners)
+- It works for dynamically added elements
+- It keeps code cleaner and more organized